-Psoriasis is a chronic immune system disease that can range from mild to severe.
-While psoriasis symptoms appear on the surface of the skin, the disease actually starts underneath the skin.
-The skin cells grow at an abnormally fast rate due to an overactive immune system, which causes inflammation and the build up of lesions.
-(1) Psoriasis may occur if someone in your family has the disease, or if it is triggered by environmental factors.
-Causes of psoriasis include stress, injury to the skin, an infection or certain medications.
-Psoriasis natural treatments can help treat the underlying cause of the disease and reduce flare-up’s.
+So what triggers psoriasis?
+Well, psoriasis may occur if someone in your family has the disease, but it also may be triggered by environmental factors.
+Causes of psoriasis include stress, injury to the skin, an infection, or certain medications.
+Fortunately, natural treatments for psoriasis can help treat the underlying cause of the disease and reduce flare-ups.

 - Plaque psoriasis – causes red, scaly skin patches

 - Nail or scalp psoriasis – affects the nail beds and the head, causes dryness and detached nails

 - Mild psoriasis – causes less severe psoriasis symptoms than other forms, may be mistaken for eczema or dandruff

 - Severe psoriasis – painful forms of psoriasis including postular and guttate psoriasis

 - Postular psoriasis – causes puss-filled, inflamed blisters on the skin that may be painful

 - Inverse psoriasis – bright red, shiny lesions, appear in areas where the skin folds